High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Chemical abundances

-The observed trends in the $\alpha$-elements confirm the results of \citet{Limberg2021a} and \citet{Aguado2021b} in the sense that the Helmi streams' stars have lower $\alpha$-element abundance compared to general Milky Way stars.
-We here added another important result; the $\alpha$-element abundances of the Helmi streams' stars are even lower than another accreted population, the Gaia-Enceladus stars, especially at $[\mathrm{Fe/H}]\lesssim -1.5$.
+The observed trends in the $\alpha$-elements confirm the results of \citet{Limberg2021a} and \citet{Aguado2021b} in the sense that the Helmi stream stars have lower $\alpha$-element abundance compared to general Milky Way stars.
+We added here another important result; the $\alpha$-element abundances of the Helmi stream stars are even lower than another accreted population, the Gaia-Enceladus stars, especially at $[\mathrm{Fe/H}]\lesssim -1.5$.
 Moreover, contrary to the conclusion of \citet{Limberg2021a} and \citet{Aguado2021b} that the $[\mathrm{\alpha/Fe}]$ ratios decrease with metallicity, the evolution in $\alpha$-elements (Mg, Ca, and Ti) with metallicity observed in the present study is rather flat from $[\mathrm{Fe/H}]\sim -2.1$ to $[\mathrm{Fe/H}]\sim -1.2$.
-The low $\alpha$ abundance of the Helmi streams' stars is also in contrast with \citet{Roederer2010a}, who concluded that the Helmi streams' stars have similar abundance as other halo stars.
-We consider that our precise and homogeneous abundance comparisons enables us to detect the abundance difference between the Helmi streams' stars and Gaia-Enceladus stars, and to precisely depict the chemical evolutionary track followed by of the Helmi streams.
-We will further discuss the importance of the homogeneous abundance analysis in Section~\ref{sec:literature}.
+The low $\alpha$ abundance of the Helmi stream stars is also in contrast with \citet{Roederer2010a}, who concluded that the Helmi stream stars have a similar abundance as other halo stars.
+We consider that our precise and homogeneous abundance comparisons enable us to detect the abundance difference between the Helmi stream stars and Gaia-Enceladus stars and precisely depict the chemical evolutionary track followed by the Helmi streams.
+We further discuss the importance of the homogeneous abundance analysis in Section~\ref{sec:literature}.

-The abundances of elements near iron-peak, namely Cr, Mn, Ni, and Zn, are shown in Figure~\ref{fig:ironpeak}.
+The abundances of elements near the iron-peak, namely Cr, Mn, Ni, and Zn, are shown in Figure~\ref{fig:ironpeak}.
 It has been reported that Cr, Ni and Zn abundances are different between accreted stars and in situ stars \citep{Nissen2011}.
-We therefore expect that these abundances be different among the various kinematic substructures with different $\alpha$-element abundances.
-We, however, do not see clear abundance differences between the Helmi streams' stars and the other halo stars in Cr and Ni at our measurement uncertainty.
-On the other hand, Zn seems to be depleted in the Helmi streams at low metallicity while there is a large variation at high metallicity.
-The Helmi streams' stars tend to show low value of [{Mn}/{Fe}] at $[\mathrm{Fe/H}]\lesssim -1.5$ while they seem to be more or less consistent with typical Gaia-Enceladus stars at higher metallicity.
+We, therefore, expect that these abundances are different among the various kinematic substructures with different $\alpha$-element abundances.
+We, however, do not see apparent abundance differences between the Helmi stream stars and the other halo stars in Cr and Ni at our measurement uncertainty.
+On the other hand, Zn appears depleted in the Helmi streams at low metallicity, while there is a large variation at high metallicity.
+The Helmi stream stars tend to show a low value of [{Mn}/{Fe}] at $[\mathrm{Fe/H}]\lesssim -1.5$ while they seem to be consistent with typical Gaia-Enceladus stars at higher metallicity.